-- On occasions, you will be offered additional opportunities outside of the meetings e.g. staff interviews, shadowing the Commissioner at meetings and events. - You must check with your parent/guardian first and let your school know if you are taking part in any extra opportunities.
+- On occasions, you will be offered additional opportunities e.g. staff interviews, shadowing the Commissioner at meetings and events, attending Police Accountability Board meetings. - You must check with your parent/guardian first and let your school/college/youth group know if you are taking part in any extra opportunities. - The PCC can provide you with a covering letter, to support your attendance at any events.